IgniteUI/igniteui-docfx/en/components/general/getting_started.md

 npm install -g igniteui-cli
 ```

-The Ignite UI CLI [`guided experience`](cli/step-by-step-guide.md) is the easiest way to bootstrap a configured application.
+Our [`guided experience`](cli/step-by-step-guide.md) is the easiest way to bootstrap a configured application.

-To activate the guide using the Ignite UI Angular Schematics run:
+To activate the guide using the Ignite UI for Angular Schematics run:
 ```cmd
 ng new --collection="@igniteui/angular-schematics"
 ```